 The management of the PaaS allows defining rules for the placement, SLA, placement Zones, monitoring, Cloud resources, High availability (HA) and redundancy, tracking the full lifecycle of the deployed applications.

-&lt;sup>4 The platform is supposed to be flexible to accommodate other services in the paradigm XaaS beside the ETSI VNF.
+6 The platform is supposed to be flexible to accommodate other services in the paradigm XaaS beside the ETSI VNF.